 “《 龙的路径 Path of the Snake: Venom Anesthesia! 龙的路径 》”

 Then Viola stopped attacking.
-Her purse’s strap was starting to fall off her shoulder so she needed to adjust it.
+Her purse’s strap was starting to slide off her shoulder so she needed to adjust it.
 Her distraction was quickly discovered by the two teens.

 Cackling, they both reached out to grab her at the same time as punishment for her shift of attention to something so trivial.